scalameta/munit/docs/assertions.md

 `.stripMargin`.

 ## `intercept()`

-Use `intercept()` when you expect a particular exception to be thrown by the test code (i.e. the test succeeds if the given Exception is thrown)
+Use `intercept()` when you expect a particular exception to be thrown by the test code (i.e. the test succeeds if the given exception is thrown).

 ```scala mdoc:crash
 intercept[java.lang.IllegalArgumentException]{
    // code expected to throw exception here